What is the essence of life? To serve others, and do good. — Aristotle

-But retirement doesn't mean you have to hang up your hat forever.
+But retirement doesn’t mean you have to hang up your hat forever.
 Yes, you will likely enjoy the freedom to spend more time with loved ones or focus on hobbies and travel, but retirement is also a great time to give your time to others through volunteering.
-With bonuses, raises, and promotions in the past, seniors often find a great deal of personal satisfaction in volunteer activates, as well as health benefits.
+With bonuses, raises, and promotions in the past, seniors often find a great deal of personal satisfaction, as well as potential health benefits, in volunteer activates.

 Good for a senior’s mind, body & soul

 Several studies have found both physical and mental health benefits for seniors who give their time to charitable causes.

 A 2013 research study from Carnegie Mellon University found that adults over the age of 50 who volunteered on a regular basis (200+ hours in the previous twelve months) were less likely to develop high blood pressure than non-volunteers.
 This correlation is significant since high blood pressure is a contributing factor to heart disease, stroke, and premature death.
 The lead researcher theorized that those who frequently volunteered were more physically active, thus helping to control blood pressure.
 And the mental stimulation, socialization, and camaraderie that naturally occur in many charitable organizations are also good stress-reducers, which can also aid in blood pressure management.